Configuring PAM Authentication and User Mapping with LDAP Authentication

 EOF

-Note that I am using the dc=support,dc=mariadb,dc=com domain for my directory.
-You can change this to whatever is relevant to you.
+Note that this is using the `dc=support,dc=mariadb,dc=com` domain for the directory.
+You can change it to whatever is relevant to you.

 sudo ldapmodify -Y EXTERNAL -H ldapi:/// -f ~/setupDirectoryManager.ldif